Info for Beginners

 Play and strategy is similar to soccer or ice hockey except that the playing surface is at the bottom of a pool.
 The rules are "non-contact" and players generally cover zones around the puck.
 Success (scoring) ultimately depends on teamwork, since no single person can hold their breath forever.

 Play is fast and exciting - you go at it hard while holding your breath.
 The sport offers great cross-training for scuba divers, runners, swimmers and bikers.
 And because it's non-contact and underwater, people of different sizes and ages play on an equal field.

 Practices are open to anyone age 14+ (we'll look to do something for younger ages as the club develops).
-Beginners are always welcome (just be sure to let us know you're coming by emailing firstname.lastname@example.org).
-Include your shoe size (if you'll need fins) and whether you're left or right-handed.
-Arrive on the pool deck for your first practice by 7:10pm so we can get you fitted with gear and review some initial information.
+Beginners are always welcome (just be sure to let us know you're coming by emailing email@example.com).
+Arrive in the lobby for your first practice by 7:15pm so we can review some initial information.

 When you come back for a second practice, we'll consider you a "club member" which requires only that you communicate your ability to attend an upcoming practice via BenchApp.
 There is no fee and it's pretty informal - attend the practices that you can and participate in tournaments as much (or as little) as you like.

 Playing underwater hockey requires good physical stamina and swimming abilities.
 You can develop these with consistent practice.

 Practices usually consist of drills, scrimmage and instructional sessions, so there's something for everyone.

 HOW MUCH DOES IT COST?